skip to content

 00:47:55 - Chris Ferdinandi

-I don't love the data list does not get enough love.
+I love the datalist.
+It does not get enough love.

 00:47:58 - Anthony Campolo